I didn’t think it was polite to comment on the flavour of the hot

 “I am not him,” he said.

-“Is that what she was doing when she got the dealers arrested?” he asked.
+“Is that what she was doing when she got the dealers arrested?”

 “You noticed?”
 Enid said.